coding-for-designers/Fall-2021-Syllabus/Activity—Burger File Organization.md

 # Activity—Burger File Organization
+**Updated Thursday September 23rd, 2021**
+The font files will work now!
+Please re-download if you'd like to try this activity again.

 ## Setup
-1. Download the [Burger Boilerplate](https://github.com/coding-for-designers/burger-boilerplate) files as a ZIP: https://github.com/coding-for-designers/burger-boilerplate
+1. Download the [Burger Boilerplate](https://github.com/coding-for-designers/burger-boilerplate) files as a ZIP by clicking `Code > Download ZIP` https://github.com/coding-for-designers/burger-boilerplate

+Example:
 ![](attachments/Screen%20Shot%202021-09-20%20at%2010.06.42%20PM.png)

 2. Next, open the `burger-boilerplate` folder in Atom (or other code editor)